RisingMax serving startups, enterprises, and government agencies with web, mobile app & custom software services.

 It is one of the most helpful practices used to secure the code is keeping it together all in one location while maintaining a history of changes.
 All the files can be stored and accessed in some physical or virtual space where only authorized users can log in via an encrypted connection.
 If the code during the development cycle gets messy, the source control management helps you return to the clean version that offers a quick solution to fix the problems.

 CI/CD (Continuous Integration & Continuous Delivery)

 Continuous Integration and Continuous Delivery are the SDLC practices designed to produce fast software development.
 CI merges the coding of software constantly to ensure each component is compatible.
 At the same time, CD allows frequent deployments within the SDLC pipeline.
 CI/CD is a combined strategy that allows all internal teams to use the same programming languages to prevent duplicate work.

 THE FINAL WORD!

 The process of transforming project requirements into secure software requires an appropriate SDLC model.
 Because it's likely to miss the issues while coding if there is no detailed plan in place, only using the suitable methodologies and tools can you increase the efficiency, cut down expensive costs, and reduce the risks.
-With enough knowledge of how to choose the SDLC model, an expert will build software in line with your requirements and make the security practices work for your business.
+With enough knowledge of how to choose the SDLC model, a software development expert will build customized solution with your requirements and make the security practices work for your business.

 Create your free account to unlock your custom reading experience.